 Carry your self-defense items

 It might seem silly, but it’s better to always bring with a bottle of pepper spray.
 If you are alone and suspect that someone may be following you, this simple precaution can help you get away without any injury or risk.
 It also pays to carry some other kinds of weapons with you, depending on your training and skill.
 Remember, a gun may come handy but is useful only if you have enough time to retrieve it and use it before your opponent.
+So you can either purchase firearms & tactical equipment or hire a 24-hour trained bodyguard to defend you.

 Train according to your needs